 I love to see people empowered to accept themselves and grow.

-I have most experience in helping people with
+I have most experience in helping adults & teenagers with

 - Loss and Bereavement